cx-leonelsanches/checkmarx-jenkins-shared-library/README.md

 This collection of libraries requires three environment variables.
 You can set either in your pipeline script or in your Jenkins configuration (Manage Jenkins → Configure System → Global properties → check "Environment variables" option):

 - `CX_SERVER_URL`: Your CxSAST instance URL.
 For instance, https://mycompany.checkmarx.net
-- `CX_USERNAME`: A login that can read at least projects and teams information;
+- `CX_USERNAME`: A login that can read at least projects and teams information
-- `CX_PASSWORD`: The corresponding password for the login provided.
+- `CX_PASSWORD`: The corresponding password for the login provided

 ## Configuring